 System Development Life Cycle (SDLC)

 What is System Development Life Cycle (SDLC)?
+The theory

 The System Development Life Cycle is applicable to a variety of software and hardware configurations, and often consists of six different phases.
 These phases are: analysis, design, development, testing, implementation, documentation, and evaluation.

 What is the origin of the Systems Development Life Cycle (SDLC)?